marktube/marktube.github.io/about.md

 ## <font color="#e55451">News</font>

+- 12/2022: One paper accepted by **IEEE Transactions on Visualization and Computer Graphics**
+- 11/2022: Revieved minor revision of paper previously submitted to **IEEE Transactions on Visualization and Computer Graphics**
+- 10/2022: Recieved major revision of paper previously submitted to **IEEE Transactions on Visualization and Computer Graphics**
 - 06/2022: Become a member of **CSIG(China Society of Image and Graphics)**
 - 04/2022: One paper submitted to **IEEE Transactions on Visualization and Computer Graphics**(under review)
 - 08/2021: One paper accepted by **SIGGRAPH ASIA 2021**